RAF drafted in as thousands evacuated due to reservoir collapse fears

 He added that the last annual inspection of the structure by a senior engineer was last November.

-The Environment Agency issued a “danger to life” warning covering the River Goyt, as the river could “rise rapidly” due to water rushing in from the reservoir.
+The Environment Agency issued a “danger to life” warning covering the River Goyt on Thursday, as the river could “rise rapidly” due to water rushing in from the reservoir.

 A small number of properties in the areas of Furness Vale and New Mills, outside Whaley Bridge but inside the flood risk area, were also evacuated on Thursday evening.